awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

 Required: No

  ** [Name](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-Name"></a>
-The name for the new index\.
+A name for the index\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`